 There was something in the air that night in Brighton in 1974, when the four unknowns won the Eurovision Song Contest.
 ABBA went on to dominate the charts for a decade.
 The museum reveals how Agnetha, Björn, Benny and Friday formed and later fell apart.
 “Walk in and dance out,” says the publicity.
 “It feels like we’ve come home,” says Björn.

-SIMON CALDER is a travel journalist at The Independent.
+SIMON CALDER is a travel journalist.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.